how to run a DCMA 14 point check

 Years later, the DCMA’s 14-point Schedule Assessment has become a guideline that is widely used and has been incorporated into many software tools such as Deltek Acumen Fuse and Primavera P6 EPPM.

-But what exactly is the DCMA 14-point schedule assessment checking?
+What is the DCMA 14-point schedule assessment checking?

 1) Checking the Logic